NippunSharma/nippunsharma.github.io/_posts/2021-06-06-GSoC-2021-Community-Bonding-End.md

 ---
 layout: post
 title: End of Community Bonding (GSoC 2021)
-tags: [gsoc, mlpack]
+tags: [gsoc mlpack]
 ---

 Today, marks the end of the Community Bonding Period for GSoC 2021.
 During the this period I completed one of my previous pending PR [#2868](https://github.com/mlpack/mlpack/pull/2868) that is now merged.
 I worked on this PR for quite some time and it is a great feeling to see it get merged!
-The PR adds a nice functionality proposed by Ryan in [1709](https://github.com/mlpack/mlpack/issues/1709).
-It is basically aimed at adding model inspection feature in python bindings.
+The PR adds a nice functionality proposed by Ryan in [#1709](https://github.com/mlpack/mlpack/issues/1709).
+It is basically aimed at adding model inspection feature in python bindings. `get_cpp_params` and `set_cpp_params` are the new methods using which the user can obtain the model parameters as well as modify the model parameters by "setting" the modified parameters using `set_cpp_param`.
+In the backend, `get_cpp_params` and `set_cpp_params` use cereal's serialization and de-serialization respectively.
 Now, the user can actually see the parameters of the trained model and they can alter them also.

 Here is a very basic example: